openai/gym/CONTRIBUTING.md

 In addition, new file and class require top docstrings that should outline the purpose of the file/class.
 For classes, code block examples can be provided in the top docstring and not the constructor arguments.

-To check your docstrings are correct, run `pre-commit run --al-files` or `pydocstyle --source --explain --convention=google`.
+To check your docstrings are correct, run `pre-commit run --all-files` or `pydocstyle --source --explain --convention=google`.
 If all docstrings that fail, the source and reason for the failure is provided.